ucscode/PHPDocument/README.md

 - More inspired by [Javascript DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) than PHP DOMDocument
 - Set element attributes, such as class names and IDs.
 - Define inner HTML content for elements.
-- Generate or render HTML strings with the `UssElement::render()` method.
+- Generate or render HTML strings with the `NodeInterface::render()` method.
 - Boost your productivity by simplifying HTML generation in PHP.
 - Reducing Complexity
 - Providing an Intuitive API